vokegpu/ekg-docs/README.md

 ## Preface

-EKG docs contains tutorial about the EKG standard way to creating GUIs and the fundamentals of EKG model-architecture.
+EKG docs contains tutorial about the EKG standard way to creating GUIs and the fundamentals of EKG model.

+EKG is a significant project of my life, I wasted lot of time coding EKG, but it is what I love to do, graphics, GUIs, and GPU-accelerated softwares.

+Thank you Astah 🐈‍⬛,
+Thank you God.

 ## Programming GUIs with EKG